veeries/up2data-downloads/README.md

 #### STATUS
 * Working script example that generates the Auth Token and blob URLs automatically;

+* Download files from the blob containers using filters on the source url prefix;

-* .pfx certificate decoding to base64 still not automated and must be done manually using: "https://www.base64encode.org/"
+* .pfx certificate decoding to base64 still not automated and must be done manually using: "https://www.base64encode.org/".